 April 9, 2004

 Update: In 2012 Mark Nash was a PCG HQs Preaching Elder and Festival Dept. Manager.
 In 2016 he was suspended.
 More info on Mark Nash and how he was in prison can be found in the August 31, 2005 letter to ESN.

 NOTE: A judge in Canada finally awarded half of an estate to a family whose father willed his estate to PCG.
 The 12-6-02 court case (2002 BCSC 1703 Flurry v.
 Fuller et al) and the 4-20-04 court case (2004 BCCA 218 Fuller v.
 Fuller) have since been removed from the web, but we saved a mirror of the originals.
 (Interestingly enough, Flurry was executor of the 1997 will, and the judge in this case said he should have stepped down because he is the same as the PCG, and not a disinterested party.)
-A link to the 4-20-04 case (2004 BCCA 218) as PDF: Fuller v.
+View the 4-20-04 case (2004 BCCA 218) as PDF: Fuller v.
 Fuller _4-20-04

 Related Letters, Testimonies & Articles: